erwinagpasa/EPR-Laravel/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Erwin Agpasa via [root@access000@gmail.com](mailto:root@access000@gmail.com).
+If you discover a security vulnerability within the application, please send an e-mail to Erwin Agpasa via [root@access000@gmail.com](mailto:root@access000@gmail.com).
 All security vulnerabilities will be promptly addressed.

 ## License

 The Electronic Patient Records (EPR) is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

-# EPR Laravel